gavofyork/scripts/README.md

 **PLEASE NOTE: THESE SCRIPTS ARE INCOMPLETE, NOT ESPECIALLY WELL TESTED, PROBABLY INSECURE AND ALMOST CERTAINLY AT LEAST A BIT BUGGY.
 I'M PUTTING THEM OUT HERE IN THE INTEREST OF SHARING WORK AND IDEAS, NOT FOR REAL-WORLD USAGE.
 IF YOU DO ANYTHING REMOTELY IMPORTANT WITH THEM THEN YOU'RE MAD.
 DON'T BLAME ME WHEN THEY GO WRONG OR DO SOMETHING YOU DON'T EXPECT.**

-These scripts were created to help me deploy and maintain a bunch of validator nodes.
+These scripts were created to help me deploy and maintain a bunch of validator nodes and as such they're pretty opinionated.
 They support:

 - running multiple nodes on a single host;
 - setting up validators or non-validating full-nodes;